Sokrates1989/timeFileChecker/README.md

 ## Requirements

-Requires python and git to be used in the base project.
+Requires python, jq and git to be used in the base project.
+(jq is used in shell script to get config values install jq with "apk add jq")

 ## Install and information